All Episodes

 august takala

-And there's been a lawsuit since 2015 pending over that issue and the Trump administration has taken the same side as the Obama administration.
+And the Trump administration has taken the same side as the Obama administration.

-Pam Bondi's Justice Department has taken the same side in fighting against the Americans on behalf of the Indians.
+Pan Bondi's Justice Department has taken the same side in fighting against the Americans on behalf of the Indians.

 So the Justice Department is not doing what it could be there.

-It also falls on the Justice Department to prosecute or I should say file lawsuits against against these companies when they discriminate against American workers.
+It also falls on the Justice Department to prosecute or I should say file lawsuits against these companies when they discriminate against American workers.

 They did that on the last Trump administration in cases that settled under Biden against Apple and Facebook.

-So the Trump administration could be doing a lot more to pursue these companies that are coming against America.
+So the Trump administration could be doing a lot more to pursue these companies that are coming up against America.

 natalie winters